Perfect and multiple state transfer in oriented Cayley graphs: Oriented normal Cayley graphs

 Condition~(\ref{Cond:chi}) follows immediately from \eqref{eq:chiCondition}. \end{proof} From the above, it follows that if PST occurs at a time $\tau$ from $e$ to $z$, then PST occurs at the time $n\tau$ from $e$ to $z^n$.
 This helps us conclude the following result. \begin{cor} Let $G$ be a finite group, $X:=\mrm{Cay}(G, C)$ be a normal oriented Cayley graph, and $z$ be a central element satisfying Condition~(\ref{Cond:chi}) in Theorem~\ref{thm:characterization}.
 Then $X$ has multiple state transfer on the subgroup $\left\langle z \right\rangle$. \end{cor}

 We end this section with a non-existence result.
 Before stating it, we recall some standard notation.
-Given a character $\chi$, let $\bb{Q}(\chi)$ denote its minimal splitting field over $\bb{Q}$ and let $\mrm{ker}(\chi)$ denote its kernel. \begin{cor} Let $G$ be a finite group and $z \in Z(G)$ be such that there exists a subset $Y\subset \irr(G)$ satisfying: (i) $z \notin \mrm{ker}(\chi)$, for all $\chi \in Y$; and (ii) $\bigcap\limits_{\chi \in Y} \bb{Q}(\chi)= \bb{Q}$.
+Given a character $\chi$, let $\bb{Q}(\chi)$ denote the field generated by its values and let $\mrm{ker}(\chi)$ denote its kernel. \begin{cor} Let $G$ be a finite group and $z \in Z(G)$ be such that there exists a subset $Y\subset \irr(G)$ satisfying: (i) $z \notin \mrm{ker}(\chi)$, for all $\chi \in Y$; and (ii) $\bigcap\limits_{\chi \in Y} \bb{Q}(\chi)= \bb{Q}$.
 Then no normal Cayley graph on $G$ admits multiple state transfer on $\left\langle z \right\rangle$. \end{cor} \begin{proof} By Corollary~\ref{cor:multistate}, it suffices to show that there is no normal Cayley graph on $G$ admits PST from $e$ to $z$.
 We assume the contrary, that is, there is a normal Cayley graph $\mrm{Cay}(G,C)$ that has PST from $e$ to $z$, at a time $\tau$.
 Using Condition~(\ref{Cond:chi}) of Theorem~\ref{thm:characterization}, it follows that

 for all $\chi \in Y$.
 Using (i) of the hypothesis, since $z\notin \mrm{ker}(\chi)$, for all $\chi \in Y$, it follows from the above equation that $\theta_{\chi}\neq 0$ for all $\chi \in Y$.
 By \cite[Theorem 7.1]{godsil2020perfect}, the vertex $e$ is periodic, and thus by \cite[Theorem~6.1]{godsil2020perfect}, it follows that for all $\chi,\psi \in Y$, we have, $\theta_{\chi}/\theta_{\psi} \in \bb{Q}$.
 Thus, since $\theta_{\psi}\in \bb{Q}(\psi)$, we have $\theta_{\chi} \in \bigcap\limits_{\psi \in Y} \bb{Q}(\psi) =\bb{Q}$.
 Since $\theta_{\chi}$ is purely imaginary, it follows that $\theta_{\chi}=0$, which is a contradiction. \end{proof}